 warm clothing and blankets and quilts.
 For maximum insulation, layer the

 clothing, rather than depending on one thick garment.
-Wool socks will go
+Wool s

 a long way towards keeping your feet warm, and make sure to wear a hat at all

 times.
 Wrap blankets and quilts around you and others to retain even more

 heat, and do not hesitate to get everyone into bed if necessary.

 Children and babies will need extra protection against the cold, and babies should

 be tucked inside an adult’s clothing to maintain their body temperature.

 Huddling several children together in bed can help to keep them safe from

 hypothermia.
 Make sure to always have an